whitep4nth3r/whitep4nth3r/README.md

 # Hi there, I'm Salma.
 I stream, write and speak about tech.

-## Build stuff, learn things, love what you do
+## I help people build stuff, learn things, and love what they do

 ### 📫 How to reach me:
 - [Blog](https://whitep4nth3r.com/?utm_source=github)